 A tennis coach or your physical therapist can show you different techniques that can help reduce the stress on your back.
-For example, bending your knees and keeping your abdominal muscles tighter can reduce stress on your spine.
-Ask about the best ways to serve to avoid overextending your lower back.
+For example:

 Before playing, always warm up and stretch the muscles in your legs and lower back.
-Learn exercises that strengthen the core muscles deep inside your abdomen pelvis that support your spine.
+Learn exercises that strengthen the core muscles deep inside your abdomen and pelvis, which support your spine.

-Before going back to skiing after a back injury, learn exercises that strengthen the core muscles deep inside your spine and pelvis.
+Before skiing again after a back injury, learn exercises that strengthen the core muscles deep inside your spine and pelvis.
 A physical therapist may also help you to build strength and flexibility in the muscles that you use when you twist and turn while skiing.